Fire and Rescue New South Wales: Community engagement

-Fire and Rescue NSW engages in a variety of community training and education activities, and has partnered with GIO General to promote fire risk awareness and safety.
+Fire and Rescue NSW engages in a variety of community training and education activities, and has partnered with GIO to promote fire risk awareness and safety.
 Events such as Fire Prevention Week are organised by FRNSW during the year.

-In 2011 FRNSW and GIO General created an advertising campaign to highlight the serious ramifications of fire in the domestic environment and to encourage people to use the free home fire safety audit tool - the advertising campaign was accompanied by a harrowing video telling the story of Linda, who not only suffered a brain injury in a domestic fire, causing her to have to learn to walk and talk again, but she also lost her sister to the blaze.
+In 2011 FRNSW and GIO created an advertising campaign to highlight the serious ramifications of fire in the domestic environment and to encourage people to use the free home fire safety audit tool.
+The advertising campaign was accompanied by a harrowing video telling the story of Linda, who not only suffered a brain injury in a domestic fire, causing her to have to learn to walk and talk again, but she lost her sister to the blaze.
 Additionally FRNSW worked with GIO to create a tranche of informational fire safety videos.

-As well as providing hands-on community support, FRNSW utilises their Twitter profile and Facebook page to engage with the wider NSW community.